enisnazif/battleships/README.md

 - Player 1/2 take alternating turns to shoot positions on the board of their opponent.
-- After each shot, your bot will receive a `dict` of information indicating whether the last shot hit / missed an enemy ship, sunk an enemy ship, and if so, which ship it was. or an exception if the shot failed for some reason.
+- After each shot, your bot will receive a `dict` of information indicating whether the last shot hit / missed an enemy ship, sunk an enemy ship, and if so, which ship it was, or an exception if the shot failed for some reason.
 - The game ends when either player has 'sunk' all of their opponents ships

 ## Testing your bot